 Wait, what?
 Keyword relevancy?
 Nothing complex here.
 Just be certain your chosen keywords are relevant to your product or service.

 “That way, customers are more likely to click your ad as they search for specific terms,” according to Google.
 “Try replacing a single-word keyword with terms or phrases.
 Use keywords of two to three words that potential customers are likely to use to describe your product or service.
 In some cases, this means you’ll want to make keywords that are too general more specific.”

 Also, make sure your keywords are relevant to the ads in your ad groups.
 Google support offers multiple insights on how you can be more applicable with keywords—and relevancy’s importance.

 While we’re at it, let’s not forget that keyword density helps with TF-IDF analysis.
 Wait.
 What?
 What is TF-IDF?
 It’s a place where true SEO folks are at their happiest, but for the rest of us, it stands for frequency-inverse document frequency and is a way of determining content quality “based on an established expectation of what an in-depth piece of content contains,” according to keyword research and online ranking data SaS platform Semrush.
 Semrush identifies TF-IDF as a tool that “measures the importance of a keyword phrase by comparing it to the frequency of the term in a larger set of documents.”

-Keyword density rate, sometimes referred to as keyword saturation rate, is the percentage of the number of times a specific word or phrase appears within a piece of online content divided by the aggregate number of words on the page.
-As an example, if your piece of content is 200 words and you use the target keyword two times, the keyword saturation rate is 2%.
-While there isn’t necessarily a one-size-fits-all approach, there are key ways to optimize your keyword density rate for search engine optimization (SEO) purposes.
+Now that you have some additional context, let’s go back to keyword density rate, also referred to as keyword saturation rate.
+It is the percentage of the number of times a specific word or phrase appears within a piece of online content divided by the aggregate number of words on the page.
+If your piece of content is 200 words and you use the target keyword two times, the keyword saturation rate is 2%.
+Although there’s no one-size-fits-all approach, consider the following ways to optimize your keyword density rate for SEO purposes.